 Global value chains and going beyond trade in value added

 Taking into account the origin of value added is only the beginning of the OECD's work in this area.
-A comprehensive report on the policy implications of GVCs will be released for the OECD Ministerial meeting end May 2013, covering trade policy, investment policies and other domestic policies aimed at drawing the benefits from engagement in global value chains.
-Much of the evidence that feeds into this work draws on the underlying Statistical Information System (global input-output database) developed to produce the TIVA database, and so, further indicators can be expected in a number of areas in the coming years.
+A new book, Interconnected Economies: Benefiting from Global Value Chains was presented at the OECD Forum end May 2013, covering trade policy, investment policies and other domestic policies aimed at drawing the benefits from engagement in global value chains.
+Much of the evidence that feeds into this work draws on the underlying Statistical Information System (global input-output database) developed to produce the TIVA database, where further indicators can be expected in a number of areas in the coming years.
 Two important areas in this respect concern 'trade in jobs and skills', where indicators will begin to be rolled out for some countries later this year and over the longer term; and how income (profits) generated from trade flows, in particular how income generated via knowledge based assets, is further distributed between affiliate companies will also be explored.
 The Statistical Information System also lends itself to the calculation of indicators in a number of other areas such as carbon footprints, where the OECD will look to update its earlier results, notably as part of the OECD Green Growth Indicators.